 - Next, open the lid and mash the tomatoes nicely.
 Then add 2 tsp of prepared mustard paste, turmeric, red chilli powder and stir the ingredients for 30-40 seconds.
 Right after, pour in water and let it simmer.

 - In the meantime, make a well-beaten paste of curd and besan.
-When ready, add the paste and the previously fried bhindi into the boiling water.
+When ready, add the paste and the previously fried bhindi to the boiling water.

 - Cook it until the raw smell from the besan dissipates.
 Remember to check the salt!
 At this stage, you should also pay extra attention to the consistency of the dish.
 It shouldn’t be too watery or as thick as kadhi either.
 If you feel you have added extra water, make a paste of besan and water on the side and then add that into the ambil and cook it over.